Shipow/react-hearthstone/README.md

 <script src="https://npmcdn.com/react-hearthstone/umd/style.css"></script>
 ```

-You can find the library on `window.ReactRouter`.
+You can find the library on `window.ReactHearthstone`.

 See [examples](examples/) and [test](test/) for details.